How Do I Find a Home With an Assumable Mortgage?

 For VA loans, an additional VA funding fee, usually 0.5% of the loan balance, may apply.
 Exceptions exist, notably for VA disability beneficiaries, active-duty Purple Heart recipients, and surviving spouses eligible for Dependency and Indemnity Compensation (DIC).
 It’s advisable to consult with your lender for a detailed breakdown of the costs associated with mortgage assumption.

-Is assuming a mortgage possible after someone’s death?
+Can I assume a mortgage after someone’s death?

 Mortgage assumption is an option when inheriting a home from a deceased family member.
 This is often feasible even in the absence of an assumption clause or for conventional loans.
 Typically, in cases of inheritance, the new borrower may not need to fulfill all standard qualification criteria if they were related to the deceased.